Latest posts by Caroline Rangel (see all)

 Kalo Livadi Beach

 It’s like if you were diving in a swimming pool, no waves and turquoise blue water.
-I really liked Kalo Livadi: a large strip of sand, spacious, there are some trees providing natural shadow, and a calm sea waters!
+I really liked Kalo Livadi: a large strip of sand, spacious, there are some trees providing natural shadow and calm sea water!

 Sol-Y-Mar, the bar/restaurant at the left side of the beach is one of the best beach bars on the island, the only one which I really enjoyed the music at!